-1 We reviewed the audit firm's report for conformity with professional reporting standards.
+We reviewed the audit firm's report for conformity with professional reporting standards.
 Our desk reviews are typically performed to identify any items needing clarification or issues requiring management attention.
 Desk reviews are limited to review of the audit report itself and excludes review of the auditor's supporting working papers; they are not designed to enable us to directly evaluate the quality of the audit performed.

-The examination's objective was to express an opinion on whether the costs claimed by CAUSA on in-scope contracts and subcontracts or each of the fiscal years ended December 31, 2016 and 2017 are allowable, allocable, and reasonable in accordance with award terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-To answer the examination's objective, BMC evaluated the contractor's internal controls, assessed control risk, and determined the extent of audit testing needed based on the control risk assessment; examined on a test basis, evidence supporting the amounts and disclosures in the data and records evaluated; assessed the accounting principles used and significant estimates made by the CAUSA; and evaluated the overall data and records presentation.
-Performed procedures on a test basis to obtain reasonable assurance that the direct costs billed to CAUSA by the subcontractors and claimed in CAUSA's ICP are allowable, allocable, and reasonable, in all material respects.
-As directed by the USAID contract with BMC, testing covered the special examination requirements for expenses of specific concern to USAID: consultants, subcontractors, staff and consultant limitations, and Buy-American requirements, including verifying that the bases properly: (1) reflected the appropriate cost accounting period; and (2) allocated indirect cost to final cost objectives commensurate with the benefits received.
-The audit firm examined USAID incurred costs of \$169,712,120.
+of audit testing needed based on the control risk assessment; examined, on a test basis, evidence supporting the amounts and disclosures in the data and records evaluated; assessed the accounting principles used and significant estimates made by DAI; and evaluated the overall data and records presentation, to obtain reasonable assurance that the direct costs billed to DAI by the subcontractors and claimed in DAI's Incurred Cost Proposal are allowable, allocable, and reasonable, in all material respects.
+Additionally, as directed by the USAID contract with BMC, testing covered the special audit requirements for expenses of specific concern to USAID: consultants, subcontractors, staff and consultant limitations, and Buy-American requirements, including verifying that the bases properly: (1) reflected the appropriate cost accounting period; and (2) allocated indirect cost to final cost objectives commensurate with the benefits received.
+The audit firm examined USAID incurred costs of \$281,564,653.

-The audit firmed expressed an unqualified opinion that costs claimed by CAUSA in-scope contracts and subcontracts for the fiscal years ended December 31, 2016 and 2017 are allowable, allocable, and reasonable as determined by their examination in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable.
-The audit firm did not question any costs nor identify any findings that are required under government auditing standards.
+BMC expressed an unqualified opinion, stating that costs claimed by DAI on in-scope contracts and subcontracts for the FY 2017 are allowable, allocable, and reasonable in accordance with contract terms; Part 31 of the FAR; AIDAR; DSSR; and 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as applicable, in all material respects.
+The auditor did not question any costs or identify any findings that are required to be reported under government auditing standards.